Cabot Public Schools

 Cabot Public Schools is a public school district system in northern Lonoke County, Arkansas, USA.
-It serves 10,292 students in grades K-12 across 17 campuses.
+It serves 10,292 students in grades PreK-12 across many campuses.
 This district includes students living in Cabot, Ward, and Austin.
 It is accredited by the Arkansas Department of Education.

 The Cabot Public School Board is made up of seven members.
 All of the educators in this district are certified.
-The graduation rate in this district is 91%.
-This district has great technology resources for students with thousands of devices across the campuses.
+The graduation rate in the district is 91%.
+The district has expansive technology resources for students with thousands of devices across the campuses.
 It is also the only school district in Arkansas to win the Arkansas Purple Star School Award.

-The district includes the communities of Cabot, Austin, and Ward.